Foreword

 Reaffirm the Validity of the Refugee Convention

-Efforts to strengthen protections for refugees must be rooted in the Refugee Convention, as the over-arching legal instrument under which international refugee protection is recognized.
-As international cooperation deteriorates and an increasing number of UN member states fail to live up to their obligations, states must recommit to this vital life-saving tool and ensure the non-negotiable protections of the Refugee Convention remain intact.
+Efforts to strengthen protections for refugees must be rooted in the Refugee Convention, as the over-arching legal instrument under which international refugee protection is recognised.
+As international cooperation deteriorates and an increasing number of UN member states fail to live up to their obligations, states must recommit to this vital, life-saving tool and ensure the non-negotiable protections of the Refugee Convention remain intact.
 Therefore, DRC calls on states to:

-Live up to their commitments under the Global Compact on Refugees and promote equitable responsibility-sharing, especially with neighbouring countries to displacement crises, which host 76% of refugees globally.
+- Live up to their commitments under the Global Compact on Refugees and promote equitable responsibility-sharing, especially with neighbouring countries to displacement crises, which host 76% of refugees globally.

-Effectively ensure solidarity with refugees, and states hosting refugees, by creating a welcoming environment where refugees are given agency, can thrive, and become self-sustainable in line with the spirit of the Refugee Convention.
+- Effectively ensure solidarity with refugees, and states hosting refugees, by creating a welcoming environment where refugees are given agency, can thrive, and become self-sustainable in line with the spirit of the Refugee Convention.